IsaacSchemm/Pandacap/README.md

 # Pandacap

-"Posts (Articles and Notes) from DeviantArt Copied to ActivityPub"

 An Azure-hosted, **single-user** bridge and inbox reader for DeviantArt.

 This is **not**:
 * a general-purpose bridge between DeviantArt and ActivityPub (only the instance owner's posts are broadcast)
 * a general-purpose art website (only the instance owner can log in, and there are no upload or discoverability features)
-* a general-purpose social media platform like Mastodon (image posts, text posts, replies/mentions, and shares are in separate feeds)
+* a general-purpose social media platform (different post types are in separate feeds; shares are ignored by default and can be filtered based on post type)

 Things it does: